 My Experience With Coliving At Sun and Co.

 So why am I telling you all this?
-Because this is what I experienced and learnt from my time at Sun and Co. (twice!).
+Because this is what I experienced and learned from my time at Sun and Co. (twice!).
 Somehow the experience loosened me up, pushed me to be more social, encouraged me to discover the most beautiful sceneries, learn a new sport, and so much more.

 I’m used to working at flexible locations in my home country – the Netherlands, working and interacting with the local nomads, but this does not have the same effect as a location such as Sun and Co.